 - Spine Cor Brace — This “flexible” brace is an effort to make full-time brace wear more tolerable; however, independent studies have not been able to duplicate the same treatment success as the manufacturer claims, and patients report even lower wear satisfaction than traditional types of braces.
 Many doctors also recommend the Schroth method with this back brace.

 - Flexible back supports — Some adult patients wear flexible braces for support and temporary palliative relief during certain activities, such as exercising at the gym or physical therapy.

 - Charleston Bending Brace — Made for nighttime use, this model applies extra force to the spine so it can be worn for only eight to 10 hours a day while the patient sleeps.

 - Providence Brace — Also designed for nighttime wear, this brace aims to achieve maximum correction with minimal discomfort.
-It’s mostly prescribed for smaller curves and often used in conjunction with the Boston Brace.
+It’s mostly prescribed for smaller curves and is often used in conjunction with the Boston Brace.

 Alternatives to Bracing

 Some parents believe the health risks of scoliosis bracing aren’t worth taking, especially considering its lackluster performance in effectiveness studies.
 The problem is that most scoliosis braces for kids attempt to physically force the spine into compliance instead of getting to the root of the problem.

 Through a combination of specific exercises performed while wearing the ScoliSMART™ Scoliosis Activity Suit, kids can retrain their muscle memory to align and stabilize their posture.
 Addressing this underlying neurological dysfunction ultimately treats the curvature more effectively than a brace.
 To set young patients on a path toward long-term improvement, ScoliSMART offers a Scoliosis BootCamp for kids with advanced curves as well as a Small Curve Camp for early intervention.